Ferruccio Lamborghini: Fascination with bullfighting

 The world of bullfighting is a key part of Lamborghini's identity.
 In 1962, Ferruccio Lamborghini visited the Seville ranch of Don Eduardo Miura, a renowned breeder of Spanish fighting bulls.
 Lamborghini, a Taurus himself, was so impressed by the majestic Miura animals that he decided to adopt a raging bull as the emblem for the auto company he would soon found.

 After producing two cars with alphanumeric designations, Lamborghini once again turned to the bull breeder for inspiration.
 Don Eduardo was filled with pride when he learned that Ferruccio had named a car for his family and their line of bulls; the fourth Miura to be produced was unveiled to him at his ranch in Seville.

-The car manufacturer would continue to draw upon the bullfighting connection in future years.
+The car manufacturer continued to draw upon the bullfighting connection in future years.
 The Islero was named for the Miura bull that killed the famed bullfighter Manolete in 1947.
 Espada is the Spanish word for sword, sometimes used to refer to the bullfighter himself.
 The Jarama's name carried a special double meaning; intended to refer only to the historic bullfighting region in Spain, Ferruccio was concerned about confusion with the also historic Jarama motor racing track.